allenalmario/RESTAssuredLearning/README.md

 ### Section 9
 - Postman testing for the OAuth related API's and generating response
 - Rest Assured automation script for OAuth end to end API's test

+### Section 10
+- Serialization and Deserialization using POJO classes with RESTAssured